lorecatta/DENVfoiMap/README.md

 <!-- badges: start -->
 <!-- badges: end -->
-The goal of DENVfoiMap is to provide a set of functions to run a basic analysis similar to the one deescribed in
+The goal of DENVfoiMap is to provide a set of functions to run a basic analysis similar to the one described in

-CITATION
+CITATION AND link

 As the analysis described in the aformentioned publication includes bootstrapping and sensitivity analyses of model parameters, which required considerable computing time, the original code was tailored to run on the High Performance Computing Cluster at the Department of Infectious Disease Epidemiology (Imperial College London).
 DENVfoiMap does not aim to exactly replicates that analysis.
 It however provides a set of functions to make global predictions of dengue force of infection at 1/6 degree resolution and predict the effect of transmission reduction type of interventions and the Sanofi Pasteur dengue vaccine on global burden, using a single bootstrap sample of the original force of infection data.